 Day 4 • Drive the Southeast Coast to Glacier Lagoon

-Drive Route: Vík > Höfn (~2 hours 30 mins without stops)
+Drive Route: Vík > Höfn (~4 hours with all stops listed below, ~2 hours 30 mins direct)

 I feel like the drive over to eastern Iceland from Vík is definitely where the southern Iceland winter weather can get a little crazy.
 So it’s important to be flexible with your plans for these days on your itinerary.